Copyright Astro ☆ Therapy 2019 - Theme by ThemeinProgress

 Sunday, Jan 20 at 9:12pm PST

 This full moon is a supermoon and total lunar eclipse!
 This is the first of three supermoons in 2019, all happening right in a row (Jan, Feb and March – the February supermoon will be the closest and largest supermoon of 2019).
 A supermoon can be a full moon or new moon, occurring when the moon is at perigee or within 90% of perigee (the point at which the moon is nearest to the earth in her monthly orbit).
-The full moon in Leo is also known as the Snow Moon.
+The January full moon is known as the Wolf Moon.
+Cold and hungry, packs of wolves would howl through the night around native villages.
 On full moons, Luna rises at sunset, peaks at midnight and sets at sunrise – and this is true all over the world, no matter your time zone.
 When the sun goes down, this is our cue to head outside and gaze at the moon as she rises majestically in the east.
 The eclipse will be visible to viewers in North and South America, northwestern Africa and western Europe.

 In your mind, see the earth hovering between the moon and the sun, all in a 180 degree line – this is the planetary configuration at each month’s full moon.
 Trace this line from the center of the earth to the sun, and directly “behind” the sun we find the constellation of Aquarius.
 Follow this line through the full moon, and we find Leo the lion.
 Whenever the earth hangs between two planets – as it does at every full moon each month – we have an astronomical/astrological “opposition.”
 The supermoon lunar eclipse in Leo is an examination of the Leo-Aquarius opposition, and all the ways in which these archetypes complement one another.